pyrva/rvatech-presentation/slides.podium/slides.md

 * Access the native widgets and capabilities of devices
 * Help develop, debug, analyze, and deploy these projects ]

+???

+The BeeWare project has a mission to support python development in all environments.
+They want python to run on multiple devices, not only on various operating systems, but also on phones and tablets.

+This means packaging python so that it can run on all of these devices, creating tools to access native capabilities on these devices, and helping developers debug, analyze, and deploy on these devices.

+So what does it take to produce a slide using Podium?
+Let's take a look behind the scenes at this slide right here...

 ---

 ## Create a Slide Using Augmented Markdown